7 Best Places to Visit in Vietnam

 Vietnam Travel Tips

-- Traveling in Vietnam is easy.
-Even though Vietnam has less tourism infrastructure than neighboring Thailand, it’s easy to get around in Vietnam.
+- Travelling in Vietnam is easy.
+Even though Vietnam has less tourism infrastructure than neighbouring Thailand, it’s easy to get around in Vietnam.
 You can travel around Vietnam by bus, train or plane.
 The cheapest option is the bus.
 Flying is not expensive either (a plane ticket from Hanoi to Ho Chi Minh City costs as little as 35 EUR).

 - Vietnam is larger than you think.
-As the country is spread out, it takes a lot of time to travel to the south to north.
+As the country is spread out, it takes a lot of time to travel from the south to the north.
 If you want to explore both South and North Vietnam, fly to save time.